-Small compact plant with eye catching white berries, placed close to the house so can been seen through french doors but does not obstruct view to other plants.
+Small compact plant with eye-catching white berries, placed close to the house so can be seen through french doors but does not obstruct the view to other plants.

-We have placed a tall cylinder planter in the corner of the patio contained two plants, the Japanese fern is ideal to use as foliage contrast with other plants, has coppery triangular fronds when young, turning light green with mature.
-To compliment the fern we have added a Periwinkle, this has small inky blue/violet flower in spring and occasionally in autumn winter – we planted ours in late September and it has not stopped flowering!
+We have placed a tall cylinder planter in the corner of the patio that contained two plants, the Japanese fern is ideal to use as foliage contrast with other plants, has coppery triangular fronds when young, turning light green with mature.
+To complement the fern we have added a Periwinkle, this has a small inky blue/violet flower in spring and occasionally in autumn-winter – we planted ours in late September and it has not stopped flowering!

 The Monkey Puzzle tree we have had for a while but it now stands out as a structural element to the edge of the patio with its sweeping arms contained in a square planter, but do not be fooled, get too close and the spikes really hurt.